mattiatritto/CodeAnalytics/README.md

       ```

 13. **Verify the deployment**:
       Once deployed, you can check if the service is running by accessing the URL provided by GCP.

-## Frontend deployment provided by Streamlit Public Cloud

-The frontend of this project is hosted on [Streamlit Cloud Public](https://streamlit.io/cloud).
-To deploy it, simply connect to your personal Streamlit profile and link the GitHub repository containing the frontend code written in Streamlit.
-This setup allows users to access the application directly from their browser, eliminating the need for local setup.

-For more information on connecting your repository, refer to the [Streamlit deployment guide](https://docs.streamlit.io/deploy).
+14. **Create a new Artifact Registry**:
+      Create a new Docker repository in the Artifact Registry to store the codeanalytics-frontend docker image:

+      ```
+      gcloud artifacts repositories create frontend-service \
+       --repository-format=docker \
+       --location=us-central1 \
+       --description="CodeAnalytics frontend-service"
+      ```

+15. **Build and submit the Docker image**:
+      Use Cloud Build to build and submit your codeanalytics-frontend image to the Artifact Registry:

+      ```
+      gcloud builds submit --region=us-central1 \
+      --tag us-central1-docker.pkg.dev/codeanalytics/frontend-service/frontend-service-image:tag1
+      ```

+16. **Deploy the Docker image to Cloud Run**:
+      Deploy the Docker image to Cloud Run, which will host the codeanalytics-frontend:

+      ```
+      gcloud run deploy --image=us-central1-docker.pkg.dev/codeanalytics/frontend-service/frontend-service-image:tag1
+      ```

+17. **Verify the deployment**:
+      Once deployed, you can check if the service is running by accessing the URL provided by GCP.

 ## Software Architecture Overview